andy-guttridge/soliterm/README.md

 ### Future features
-All originally planned features were implemented.
+All originally planned features were successfully implemented.

 An additional feature that could be added would be a choice of difficulty level.
 The 124 hole version of Peg Solitaire is quite challenging, so adding an easier option with a game board based on a traditional 33 hole layout might make the game more approachable.
 This could be accomplished by offering the player a choice at the start of the game, and initialising the 2D array used to represent the game board differently in response to user input.
 The `draw_board()` function - which is responsible for drawing the board on the screen - may need to be configured differently to display a smaller board, for example by allocating more horizontal and vertical spaces to each hole so that the less challenging board does not appear too small.